reg710/garden-angular/notes.md

 - [X] Create express backend
 - [X] Create get request to locally running server app
 - [X] Deal with environment variables
-- [ ] Figure out how to deploy backend with Render
+- [X] Figure out how to deploy backend with Render
+- [X] Figure out how to change where server is listening if you have to

+## Friday

-- [ ] Figure out how newer version of angular handles environments.ts and how to use different url for dev and prod
+- [ ] Figure out how newer version of angular handles environments.ts and how to use different url for dev and prod -- [https://angular.io/guide/build#configure-environment-specific-defaults](docs) and [https://www.joshmorony.com/production-development-environment-variables-in-ionic-angular/](blog post) to review tomorrow
+- [ ] Check that prod deploy of frontend is talking nicely to prod deploy of backend
-- [ ] Figure out how to change where server is listening if you have to
+- [ ] Figure out how to add scripts to start server
+- [ ] Make front end real jazzy looking
+- [ ] Add data transform logic to backend
+- [ ] Add decicion making logic to frontend